-- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
-Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - The practice was responsive to the needs of patients and tailored its services to meet those needs. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.
+- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events.
+However it was not recorded that learning was cascaded to staff. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
+Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - The practice was responsive to the needs of patients and tailored its services to meet those needs. - The practice had engaged with the migrant population to help them understand the services available to them.

-- Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on - There was strong emphasis on learning and improvement. - The provider was aware of and complied with the requirements of the duty of candour.
+- Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand.
+Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a GP and there was continuity of care, with urgent appointments available the same day.
+However there was dissatisfaction with the telephony system which meant that it was sometimes difficult to get through on the telephone. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on. - There was strong emphasis on learning and improvement. - The provider was aware of and complied with the requirements of the duty of candour.